NextFaze/slate/source/index.html.md

 ### Chaining triggers
 Interesting sequences of events can be created by chaining triggers together.
 For example, suppose a coupon should activate 2 hours after the user visits a location.
 This would be accomplished by chaining a location trigger to a timeAfter trigger.
 The array of triggers returned by the server would look like:

+> A sequence of triggers for a coupon that activates two hours after a user visits a location would look like this:
 ```json
 [
   {